CRITICAL SUCCESS FACTORS:|

 - Creates and maintains a culture of winning that resonates with associates.

-- Rigorously inspect compliance with our operating model for consistency around operations processes and procedures.
+- Rigorously inspects compliance with our operating model for consistency within the Brand Central departments.

 - Executes and supports the client’s plan utilizing outlier reporting, scorecards and standardized reporting.

 - Leads and monitors store level margin drivers, e.g., solution selling, accessory attachment rate, inactive inventory, price change execution.

 - Achieves all miscellaneous income plans e.g., smart plans, protection agreements, new account generation.

 - Achieves controllable cost plans relative to department and identify and communicate continuous improvement opportunities to associates and teams.

 - Communicates opportunities and solutions that will allow clients to meet/exceed profit plans.

 - Provides Store Manager with fact based, real time feedback on the product life cycle including assortment, pricing, inventory flow, marketing support, transition/exit strategies, etc. in order to highlight opportunities for clients.

 - Utilizes quantitative and qualitative data to measure and achieve desired outcomes and address outlier opportunities.